eruber/git-uber-prompt/README.md

 # git-uber-prompt
-A configurable bash prompt for git that integrates some of the best features from other git prompt scripts and heavily based on the [posh-git-sh prompt](https://github.com/lyze/posh-git-sh).
+A configurable bash prompt for git that integrates some of the best features from other git prompt scripts and is heavily based on the [posh-git-sh prompt](https://github.com/lyze/posh-git-sh).

 # Repo Contents
 The non-self explanatory files in this repository are: